hildogjr/KiCost/docs/usage.rst

     kicost -i %I

+To create a cost scpredsheet direct from the KiCad using the user definitions (by graphical interface last runned):

+    kicost -i %I --user

 To place the spreadsheet in a file with a different name than the XML file::

     kicost -i schem.xml -o new_file.xlsx